Kate Tyrrell (1862 – 1921) was the first Irish woman to be a ship’s sea captain in 1886.

 Kate married John Fitzpatrick in 1896 and kept her own surname after marriage, an almost unheard-of decision at the time.

-Kate Tyrrell and Averil Deverell, the first Irish woman barrister called to the Bar, will be celebrated this year at The Wicklow Wonder Women event produced by Irish women's group Herstory and Wicklow Arts & Heritage Offices.
-Find out more here.
+* Kate Tyrrell and Averil Deverell, the first Irish woman barrister called to the Bar, were celebrated in 2021 at The Wicklow Wonder Women event produced by the Irish women's group Herstory and Wicklow Arts & Heritage Offices.